waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ### Sacrifice Discard Chop Move

 * If the player is locked, and their teammate's *Chop* is on their *Finessed Position*, and the teammate draws a critical card.
 In this situation, the player who is locked can sacrifice one of their card to *Chop Move* their teammate as a *Sacrifice Discard Chop Move*.

+### Crazy 3/4 Fake Saves

+* If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
+And the player who receives the clue shouldn't play into the finesse or bluff.
+* Do not perform this move on a two-away 3 or 4.
+(Unless you think it is valuable.)

 ### Implied Saves